leonardoacr/weather-comparison/README.md

 ﻿# weather-comparison

 This website compare the weather of two or more cities around the world!

+Technology used: NodeJS - Express, EJS, HTTPS standard library.
+And for styling - CSS w/ Bootstrap 5.

 Live website:
 https://weather-comparison.onrender.com/